wp-plugins/slickr-flickr/readme.txt

 == Screenshots ==

 1. Examples of Slickr Flickr slideshows and galleries in action
 1. Example of a slideshow/gallery combo in a post
 1. Example of an overlaid lightbox which appears on clicking a thumbnail

 == Changelog ==

+= 1.10 =
+* Consolidated script and stylesheet files
+* More options for the LightBox: Slimbox
+* Fixed bug with the speed of play of the galleria slideshow
+* Added autoplay off option for the galleria so it does not start automatically
+* Partial support for multiple galleria on a page (a bug remains - only the last galleria slideshow plays)

+= 1.9 =
+* Added missing stylesheet for the admin panel
+* Readme updates

 = 1.8 =
 * More options for the LightBox: ThickBox, ShadowBox, FancyBox, LightBox Plus and Shutter Reloaded
 * Option for large thumbnails in the gallery
 * Optional border for the slideshow
 * Automatic slideshow option for the galleria
-* Sli/ckr Flickr Resources Menu on the admin panel
+* Slickr Flickr Resources Menu on the admin panel

 = 1.7 =